Looking for an employer of record in Germany? Here’s what you need to know

 Hiring in Germany offers foreign employers the opportunity to tap into a new labor market, but it also comes with specific challenges.
 Foreign companies must comply with labor laws in Germany, which can become complicated quickly.

-Instead, Germany requires companies to use a temporary work agency, also known as an Arbeitnehmerüberlassung (AuG) company, when hiring employees on behalf of foreign businesses.
+Instead, Germany requires companies to use a temporary work agency, also known as an Arbeitnehmerüberlassung (AuG) company, when engaging employees on behalf of foreign businesses.
 These agencies must hold a valid AuG license, which is a legal requirement for providing labor leasing services in Germany.

 This distinction is critical for compliance with German labor laws.
 Using an unlicensed EOR model in Germany can lead to legal and financial risks, including potential misclassification and penalties.